 Yes, the policy change of the previous Willed Body Program only affects donors who pass away after Jan 1, 2020.

-*For families whose loved one passed prior to Jan 1, 2020: If you indicated at the time of death that you would like the remains returned, you will receive a phone call with more information when they are available to be picked up in Palo Alto.
+*For families whose loved one passed prior to Jan 1, 2020: Your loved one is considered a "legacy donor."
+If you indicated at the time of death that you would like the remains returned, you will receive a phone call with more information when they are available to be picked up in Palo Alto.

 If you would like to collect the remains of your loved one who donated to our program and they are considered a legacy donor, please contact us.
 We will help refile the death certificate and coordinate with the funeral home for your pickup of the remains.
 If you miss your appointment to pick-up the remains, it will be your responsibility to refile and coordinate with the funeral home to retrieve them.
 Due to liability issues, we are unable ship remains to individuals.